bard/rag-engine/README.md

 - the `classify_query` node populating an `external_knowledge_sources` array in the agent's state with a list of sources it decided it would be useful to query (the `classify_query` already does this for the limited case of weather queries), then passing control to the `retrieve` node for retrieval from all knowledge sources, both local and external;
 - defining external knowledge sources as LangChain tools and leaving it to the LLM to decide whether to call call those tools.

+### Modelling, configuration, dependencies

+Class abstractions for the agentic functionality are intentionally avoided since configuration and state are already covered by LangGraph-native concepts (agent state and `RunnableConfig`).

+All runnables (workflow nodes, but also API route handlers and CLI commands) instantiate their own dependencies (database connections, third-party API clients, ...) upon invocation, based on the configuration object, instead of expecting them from module scope.
+Together with the configuration object being strictly serializable, this allows extracting a runnable to a separate process (e.g. lambda) with minimal effort if the need arises.

 ### LLMs and testing